 Michael pointed at a brown dot halfway up the mountainside.
 “We stop there.
 The Virgils live a few miles higher.”
 He circled a white spot at the trail’s top, near the cloudy peak.
 “Perhaps when we stop hiking, you could continue to the White Walls of Sheridan.
 But I cannot guarantee your entrance, or your audience.”

-Jay reached for his camera out of habit, but caught himself mid-motion and instead produced his notepad and pen to draw the bright yellow bird.
+Jay reached for his camera out of habit, but caught himself and instead produced his notepad and pen to draw the bright yellow bird.
 It cocked its head at Craig and Suzy, and Lilly jumped giddily at its tiny hops across the beach.

 “I remind you not to take pictures” said Michael to the whole group but mostly Henry.
 Henry hadn’t even noticed the bird, or he pretended not to notice, as he fiddled with his cellphone.
 “This bird is a year old; you can tell because it is the size of a chicken.
 Sheridanian Big Birds live to be fifty and grow bigger than emus and ostriches.
 When hatched, they are barely fist-sized.”

 When they finished fawning over the bird, Michael led them into the forest.
 Instantly a crowd appeared from behind the pines to flank the trail.
 They wore tail-feather skirts and wooden beak-masks and nothing else.
 Craig and Suzy pulled each other close, but Michael did not mind this crowd or their peculiar dress.
 “These dancers train to join Virgil Green at the top of the trail.
-Enjoy their traditional frolicking as we hike uphill.”
+Enjoy their frolicking as we hike uphill.”

 The men and women flanking them began to dance.
-Uncountably many cycled to the front then fell back to the forest.
+Uncountably many cycled to the front then retreated to the forest.
 Bouncing, bare-breasted women captivated Henry’s interest.
 “We shoulda done the whole tour years ago.
 This is great!”
 He pulled the slack in his wife’s blouse.
 “Hey, Eva, join the party.”

 Eva scowled and reached for the collar of his Hawaiian shirt.
 “You first.”
 Henry winced and folded his arms protectively.